phil-mansfield/symphony/docs/source/symlib_documentation.rst

     * ``"end"`` (*numpy.int32*) - The index after the first halo in the branch.
 This means that the full main branch can be accessed by using index slicing: ``branch = tree[start: end]``.
     * ``"is_real"`` (*bool*) - False if the first tracked halo of this branch is a subhalo and True otherwise.
 Branches where this is False are virtually always tree-linking errors.
     * ``"is_disappear"`` (*bool*) True if the last tracked halo of this branch disrupts without merging with any other halos and True otherwise.
 Branches where this is True are virtually always barely-resolved object fluctuating in-and-out of existence near the resolution barrier.
-    * ``"is_main_sub"`` (*bool*) - True if any halo in the branch was every a subhalo of the main host.
+    * ``"is_main_sub"`` (*bool*) - True if any halo in the branch was ever a subhalo of the main host.
-    * ``"preprocess"`` (*numpy.in32*) - A non-negative integer if the branch was ever the subhalo of a larger halo prior to becoming a subhalo of the host and -1 otherwise.
+    * ``"preprocess"`` (*numpy.int32*) - A non-negative integer if the branch was ever the subhalo of a larger halo prior to becoming a subhalo of the host and -1 otherwise.
 If the first case is true, this variable is the index of the largest branch that this branch was a subhalo of.
 There's some non-trivial bookkeeping required to deal with tree errors caused by major mergers, which will be described in a future paper.
 For now, suffice to say that it is a generalized version of Section 2.3.1 of Mansfiled & Kravtsov (2020).
     * ``"fist_infall_snap"`` (*numpy.int32*) - If ``"preprocess"`` is non-negative, the snapshot when this branch first fell into a halo of the branch pointed to by ``"preprocess"``.